What should I expect to pay? Are there any catches or things I should look out for?

 My advice is to be careful who you rent from - try to get some recommendations from fellow travelers with transport.
 Make sure you check the vehicle for any dents or scratches, inspect the engine/steering/brakes, and drive carefully! almost 10 years ago

 Lots of good advice from Ian C. Should be mentioned though that most good rental companies do offer you insurance too.
 They will charge extra for that, but that's fair biz practice and it can save you a lot of headaches.

 If possible, get a list of some rental shops of the city/island/village where you want to rent, and just call them up and ask if they offer insurance.
-Much better than running arond from place to place. over 8 years ago
+Much better than running arond from place to place. almost 9 years ago

 Just a note - Watch out for exclusions on travel insurance policies -you dont want to find out emergency and hospital expenses aren't covered if you have an accident.